Jamie Moyer

 Jamie Moyer (born November 18, 1962) is an American former professional baseball pitcher.
 Over his 25-year career in Major League Baseball (MLB), Moyer pitched for the Chicago Cubs, Texas Rangers, St. Louis Cardinals, Baltimore Orioles, Boston Red Sox, Seattle Mariners, Philadelphia Phillies, and Colorado Rockies.
-He was inducted into the Mariners Hall of Fame in 2015.

 At the time of his final game, he was the oldest player in the major leagues and had the most wins, losses, and strikeouts of any active MLB pitcher.
 He was likened to Phil Niekro due to his long career and relatively old age upon retirement.
 On April 17, 2012, Moyer became the oldest pitcher in MLB history to win a game.
 On May 16, 2012, he broke his own winning-pitcher record and also set the record for the oldest MLB player to record a run batted in (RBI).
-He also holds the Major League record for most home runs allowed with 522.
+He also holds the major league record for most home runs allowed with 522.

 Moyer made the All-Star team in 2003, while with the Mariners.
 Moyer has received numerous awards for philanthropy and community service, including the 2003 Roberto Clemente Award, the 2003 Lou Gehrig Memorial Award, the 2003 Hutch Award, and the 2004 Branch Rickey Award.
-Moyer is one of only 31 players in baseball history to date to have appeared in MLB games in four decades.
+Moyer is one of 31 players in baseball history to date to have appeared in MLB games in four decades.
 At the time of his retirement, Moyer had faced 8.9% of all MLB hitters ever.
+He was inducted into the Mariners Hall of Fame in 2015.

 Amateur career

 Moyer attended Souderton Area High School in Souderton, Pennsylvania, where he played baseball, basketball, and golf.
-In his junior year of baseball, he had a 10-0 win-loss record and threw three consecutive no-hitters.
+In his junior year of baseball, he had a 10–0 win–loss record and threw three consecutive no-hitters.

 Moyer enrolled at Saint Joseph's University and played college baseball for the Saint Joseph's Hawks baseball team.
 In 1984, he set the school's single-season records in wins, with 16, earned run average (ERA), with 1.99, and strikeouts, with 90.
-In 1997, he became the only Saint Joseph's baseball player to have his jersey number, number 10, retired, and was one of three inductees into the first class of the St. Joseph's Baseball Hall of Fame.
+In 1997, he was one of three inductees into the first class of the Saint Joseph's Baseball Hall of Fame.
+In 2018, he became the only Saint Joseph's baseball player to have his jersey number, number 10, retired.